grackle-project/grackle/doc/source/Consuming.rst

    This approach **ONLY** works if the end-user built and installed Grackle with the CMake build-system.

-   We have also added experimental support for using this approach with a build-directory.
+   We have also added experimental support for using this approach with a build directory.

 CMake builds of Grackle install a Package Config File alongside the Grackle library that assists with importing information about an installation into your CMake project when you call the ``find_package`` command.
 Here is a sample snippet showing how this works